Efficient Shapley values computation for Boolean network models of gene regulation: Introduction

-In parallel, other approaches have sought to identify dynamically influential nodes using purely static network properties.
-In this context, determinative power has been combined with vertex betweenness to identify nodes that are most effective in altering network dynamics \cite{Weidner2024gatekeep,Weidner2021Capturing}.
-Additional analyses incorporating static features such as connectivity and hub structure led to the identification of a class of low-degree nodes, termed \textit{gatekeepers}, which constitute promising targets for drug discovery and the identification of disease drivers \cite{Weidner2021Capturing}.

-Despite their differences, the approaches described above share a common aim: identifying nodes with strong dynamical impact in Boolean networks while avoiding computationally expensive simulations, typically by relying on mathematical abstractions that assume a product distribution or equal probability across all possible states.
-In contrast, we recently addressed this problem more directly by introducing the \textit{Knock-out Shapley value} \cite{pham2023preliminary,pham2024gene}, which quantifies node importance based on simulation results from systematic knock-out experiments.
-This approach is conceptually intuitive, as it closely mirrors experimental gene knock-out studies, and its biological relevance was demonstrated on CD4$^+$ T cell models \cite{pham2024gene}.
-However, this fidelity comes at a substantial computational cost, as the number of required simulations grows rapidly, with the complexity of each simulation increasing exponentially with the number of input nodes.

-In this paper we propose a more general Shapley-value-based framework consisting of two measures: the \emph{Knock-out Shapley value} and the \emph{Knock-in Shapley value}.
-Moreover, in order to overcome the limitations related to computational complexity, we introduce a propagation-based method that enables the efficient computation of both measures without performing the knock-out/knock-in simulations.
+Despite their differences, these approaches share a common strategy: identifying influential nodes in Boolean networks while avoiding costly simulations through mathematical abstractions that assume product distributions or equal state probabilities.
+In contrast, we introduced the \textit{Knock-out Shapley value}~\cite{pham2023preliminary,pham2024gene}, which measures node importance directly from systematic knock-out simulations.
+This approach is intuitive and biologically relevant, as shown on CD4$^+$ T cell models~\cite{pham2024gene}.
+In this paper, we propose a general Shapley-value-based framework with two measures: the \emph{Knock-out Shapley value} and the \emph{Knock-in Shapley value}.
+These measures systematically evaluate gene influence in GRNs across different environmental conditions by quantifying each gene’s marginal contribution to a target node over all input configurations.
+Averaging these contributions provides a principled measure of gene importance for a specific phenotypic outcome.

-The \emph{Knock-out} and \emph{Knock-in} Shapley values enable the systematic analysis of gene influence in GRNs across varying environmental conditions.
-Within this framework, the marginal contribution of each gene to the presence of a given target node is evaluated across multiple input configurations.
-Averaging these contributions yields a quantitative measure of the influence of individual genes on the resulting phenotypic outcome.
-This provides a principled assessment of gene importance with respect to a specific target.